 - Biology (BIOL) 632 – Advanced Molecular Biology II (3 units).
-RNA structure, function and processing in biological systems including transcription, gene regulation, translation and oncogenes.
+RNA structure, function and processing in biological systems, including transcription, gene regulation, translation and oncogenes.
 Three lecture hours a week.

 - Biomedical Engineering (BMME) 510 – Biomaterials (3 units).
 Chemical, physical engineering and biocompatibility aspects of materials, devices or systems for implantation in or interfering with the body cells or tissues.
 Food and drug administration and legal aspects.
-Web enrollment currently available.
+Web enrollment is currently available.

 - Pharmacology (PHCO) 710 – Introduction to Molecular Pharmacology (2 units).
-A first-year pharmacology course outlining the basic of molecular pharmacology, including molecular biology, drug/receptor interactions, receptors and ion channels, regulation of second messengers and drug metabolism.
+A first-year pharmacology course outlining the basics of molecular pharmacology, including molecular biology, drug/receptor interactions, receptors and ion channels, regulation of second messengers and drug metabolism.

 - Pharmacology (PHCO) 715 – The Molecular Pharmacology Of Cancer (2 units).
-This course deals with the molecular and cellular basis of anticancer and antiviral chemotherapy, with emphasis on novel approaches including immunotherapy, antisense oligonucleotides and gene therapy.
+This course deals with the molecular and cellular basis of anticancer and antiviral chemotherapy, with emphasis on novel approaches, including immunotherapy, antisense oligonucleotides and gene therapy.
 The course includes faculty lectures and student presentations.

 - Pharmacology (PHCO) 738 – Nanomedicine (2 units).
-This course offers an introduction to the nascent interdisciplinary field of nanomedicine for students with physical/biological science backgrounds; course will be based on student-led discussions of current literature.
+This course offers an introduction to the nascent interdisciplinary field of nanomedicine for students with physical/biological science backgrounds; the course will be based on student-led discussions of current literature.